-We contact each entity's auditor to communicate expectations, the information required and deadlines.
-In addition to obtaining information about audit planning and completion, and the audited financial statements, we also review the management letters that the private-sector auditors issue to each entity to assess if there are any systemic weaknesses or breakdowns in controls that government should address.
+We contact each entity's auditor to communicate our expectations, the information required, and deadlines.
+In addition to obtaining information about audit planning, audit completion, and the audited financial statements, we also review the management letters that the private-sector auditors issue to each entity.
+Our goal is to assess whether there are any systemic weaknesses or breakdowns in controls that government should address.